Are RVs Considered Mobile Homes?

 But that just scratches the surface.

-In this article, we’re deep-diving into the differences between RVs and mobile homes and the associated costs of living in both.
+In this article, we’re deep-diving into the differences between a recreational vehicle and mobile homes and the associated costs of living in both.
 And it’s worth noting that mobile homes built after 1976 are called manufactured homes.

 Let’s get started.